What is World Immunisation Week?

 When was World Immunisation Week established?

-Originally World Immunisation Week was celebrated on different dates around the world.
-It was endorsed by the World Health Assembly in 2012 and observed globally for the first time between 24 and 30 April in over 180 countries.
+Originally, World Immunisation Week was celebrated on different dates around the world.
+It was only in 2012 that World Immunisation week was endorsed by the World Health Assembly and observed globally for the first time between 24 and 30 April in over 180 countries.

 The observance coincides with World Malaria Day, which falls on 25 April.